WiWi33/Questing.lua/README.md

 - Last Update:
     - 2017 09 11
-    - 13:45 CEST  (UTC +1)
+    - 18:09 CEST  (UTC +1)
-- CommitID: 13
+- CommitID: 14
 - CommitLog:
 ```
-[fix] Route 32 Loop
+[fix] Route 32 PokeCenter-Loop
-- after last fix, this issue was moved to a later state
-"when leaving after beaten gym", but should be completely
+- A few commits ago, I replaced an invalid pokecenter register comparison
+  (not self.registerdPkmCenter == "CityName"), which never could be fullfilled.
+  Since this statement was never considered before, but as it is now working, it
+  created a loop between violet city's and route 32's Pokecenter.
+This shoule be
-fixed now
+  resolved now
 ```
 - Branch: Master
 - Characteristics: